unparalleled-js/docs-1/features/handling-binary-files.md

 ## Moving files via file content
 This is a 2-step process:
 1. Download the file content of the file to move.
-2. Pass in this public URL to the destination app.
+2. Load the file to the target system.

 You can use the **Files by Workato** connector to achieve this.
 This is a native application tha